jose-ambrosioo/system_administration_using_linux/README.md

 **FOR CentOS 6 REPOSITORY**

-<br>The DVD Drive was mounted where the CentOS 6 image was located
+The DVD Drive was mounted where the CentOS 6 image was located
 <br>[root@lombe ~]# mount /dev/cdrom /media

-<br>We went to the directory where the DVD Drive with the RHEL6 image was mounted and to the Packages directory and installed the following packages
+We went to the directory where the DVD Drive with the RHEL6 image was mounted and to the Packages directory and installed the following packages
 <br>[root@lombe ~]# cd /media/CentOS_6.7_Final/Packages/
 <br>[root@lombe ~]# rpm -ivh vsftpd*

-<br>The repository folder “/var/ftp/pub/repo” was automatically created after installing FTP
+The repository folder “/var/ftp/pub/repo” was automatically created after installing FTP
 <br>The file containing the YUM settings was edited and the ftp line was changed to “baseurl=ftp:/// kwanza/pub/repo”

 **FTP**

-<br>Configured in the same way as the lombe FTP
+Configured in the same way as the lombe FTP

 **NIS Client**

-<br>It was configured in the same way as the lombe NIS Slave, with the exception of the command “/usr/lib64/yp/ypinit –s”
+It was configured in the same way as the lombe NIS Slave, with the exception of the command “/usr/lib64/yp/ypinit –s”